 We offer the opportunity to individuals to come aside for a day to reflect in quiet and stillness.

 Whichever type of quiet day you chose to join, refreshments of tea, coffee and biscuits are provided, while participants can bring a packed lunch.
-There is also the opportunity to order lunch which will be charge at the advertised rate.
+A soup and sandwich lunch is provide on our led Quiet Days.

 Suggestions for using the time of silence